SvetlinDimitrov/Achievement-board/README.md

 #### Provides the ability to track your goals, achievements, and routines.

 ## Why i made it ?
-I created this project to graduate from Software University.
-This project will be converted into a full REST API with Angular for the front end in the future.
+I created this project to practice and refine my skills.

 ## What does it contain?
 This project involves server-side rendering (Thymeleaf) and MySQL for the database.